COGS108/Projects/README.md

 ### Privacy/Ethics Considerations:
 - [ ] Thoughtful discussion of ethical concerns included
 - [ ] Ethical concerns consider the whole data science process (question asked, data collected, data being used, the bias in data, analysis, post-analysis, etc.)
+- [ ] How your group handled bias/ethical concerns clearly described

 ### Conclusion & Discussion:
 - [ ] Clear conclusion (answer to the question being asked) and discussion of results
 - [ ] Limitations of analysis discussed
 - [ ] Does not ramble on beyond providing necessary information

+### Video:
+- [ ] Question asked is clear to listeners
+- [ ] Effective visualizations presented
+- [ ] Clear explanations throughout
+- [ ] Take home message clear
+- [ ] Within 3-5 min time limit

 ### Final Checks:
 - [ ] Edit all text for clarity
 - [ ] Remove all instructions
+- [ ] Be sure text included throughout to guide reader
 - [ ] Check to make sure all text and images are visible
-- [ ] Names and IDs included
+- [ ] Names included
-- [ ] Renamed file :
-	- Option 1: `FinalProject_groupXXX.ipynb`, where 'XXX' is replaced by your group's group number
+- [ ] Renamed file : `FinalProject_groupXXX.ipynb`, where 'XXX' is replaced by your group's group number
-	- Option 2: `FinalProject_GH.ipynb`, where 'GH' is replaced by your GitHub Username